fiee/fiee-coloree/README.rst

 Dependencies
 ------------

-* Django 1.6 with included contributions
+* Django 1.6+ with included contributions
 * widgets use jQuery_ and jquery.colorPicker

 Known Issues
 ------------

-* No tests
 * No docs
 * No color management